TOLDOTECHNIK/Raspberry-Pi-Video-Looper/README.md

 # Detailed description
 Most of the buildroot adaptions are stored in the `./board/tt_rpi/rootfs-overlay` folder.
 After creating the `sdcard.img` it's content is placed in the root `/` folder.

-Only one board configuration is available at the moment:
+There are two board configurations available at the moment:
 - `rpi0w_tt_defconfig` for RPi Zero (V1.3) and RPi Zero W (V1.1), both tested
+- `rpi4_tt_defconfig` for RPi 4, tested

 ## Custom settings
 Below you will find the explanations of how the customization is made on the final running Raspberry Pi image.